thinkaboutcode/knowledge-base/messaging_kafka_windowing_cheatsheet.md

 - **Late-arriving events**: Grace periods help handle this, but too large a grace period increases state retention costs.
 - **State Management**: Windowing operations involve stateful processing, which requires sufficient resources for managing state stores.

-Would you like further details on any specific windowing type or concept?